spacewolf009/Pythfinder/README.md

 Pythfinder
 ==========

-Python roguelike based on the OGL System
+Python and libtcod roguelike based on the OGL System